Big Data vs Data Warehouse

 For years, the world of data warehousing has been adapting to the needs that were emerging using different strategies such as vertical scalability of servers, partitioning or the evolution of data models (star, snowflake, data vault …), all to be able to cope with the different scenarios that the growing volume of data was proposing.
 However, the explosion of big data and cloud technologies has allowed us to evolve beyond simply adding more capacity to traditional systems.

-Architecture for Data Warehouse in the Cloud
+Data Warehouse Architecture in the Cloud

 Faced with this situation, today we find solutions adapted to build a modern datawarehouse with total guarantee of success.
 In order to achieve such success we have to move away from the improvements at the level of data structure in the model itself (which is still very important) and propose changes directly in the architecture of data processing and storage.